algab/nestjs-rabbitmq-retry/readme.md

 ## Listener

-To configure a queue listener is very simple, just put the **Listener** annotation in the method you want to process the message.
-In this annotation you put the name of the queue that you want to receive the messages and the name of the channel if you have specific configurations to consume messages from a specific queue.
+To set up a queue listener is very simple, just put the annotation **Listener** in the method you want to process the message.
+In this annotation, you put the name of the queue you want to receive the messages and also optionally the channel name if you have specific settings to consume messages in a certain way.

 #### Queue name only